 We are bombarded daily with newspapers and TV reports of doom and gloom.
 People have a difficult time functioning at all when they feel there is no hope for change.
 When you present diversity issues you can say things like, "This is an excellent opportunity to build on the strengths that this organization has," or "There is no reason why we can't solve this problem together."

 Building a team around us is the most effective way of creating institutional and community change around diversity issues.

 You will be more effective if you have a group of people around you that works together closely.
 People often try to go it alone, but we can lose sight of our goals and then become discouraged when operating solo.
 It is important to take the time to develop strong relationships with a core of people, and then work together as a group.

 Recognize and work with the diversity already present in what appear to be homogenous groups.

 In working to combat racism and other forms of oppression many people become discouraged when they are unable to create a diverse group.
 Starting by recognizing differences in religion, sexual orientation, socioeconomics, parenting, and class backgrounds will help create a climate that welcomes differences; it will also lay the groundwork for becoming more inclusive.

-In this section we've gotten started.
 We've talked about what diversity is, why it is important, how to begin envisioning your ideal diverse community, and how to set up an environment that fosters diversity.
 This is only the beginning.

 In working towards your diverse organization or community there is much more to do.
 In the next sections we will talk about how to become aware of your own culture, build relationships with from different cultures, become allies to people discriminated against, overcome internalized oppression, build multicultural organizations and coalitions, and other topics as well.